-Nissan is not the first automotive company to jump into the solar power business – Mercedes-Benz tried it once, but the scale of the project was too big, with too many hurdles.
-Nissan though, seems stubborn enough to stick to it.
+Nissan’s move to the solar power business is not unique; in fact, its a growing trend in the automotive industry.
+Mercedes-Benz tried to once, but the scale of the project was too big and with too many hurdles.